-- where pipelines are located. - the importance of contacting the local One Call Centre at least 48 hours, or as indicated by State law, before conducting any ground disturbance activities. - waiting until the lines are marked before digging. - following the instructions of an authorized pipeline operator representative. - reporting any damage to underground infrastructure immediately by calling Pembina's emergency line at 1-800-360-4706.
+- where pipelines are located. - the importance of contacting the local One Call Notification Center at least 2-3 business days prior, or as indicated by State law, before conducting any ground disturbance activities. - waiting until the lines are marked before digging. - following the instructions of an authorized pipeline operator representative. - reporting any damage to underground infrastructure immediately by calling Pembina's emergency line at 1-800-360-4706.